patrick-steele-idem/meta-router/README.md

 * JavaScript comments are allowed in the JSON configuration file (they are stripped out before parsing)
 * [shortstop](https://github.com/krakenjs/shortstop) is used to preprocess the loaded JSON file to resolve handler functions and middleware.
 All of the handlers provided by [shortstop-handlers](https://github.com/krakenjs/shortstop-handlers) are registered.
+* The `require:` handler supports resolving to a module method using the following syntax: `"require:./some-module#someMethod"`

 ## invokeHandler() middleware